StudioEtrange/rodbc-install/README.md

 * R should be present on system
 * Standard build tools
-* HTTP should work to download R packages - so set http_proxy env var if needed
+* HTTP should work to download R packages

 ## Install